Bold Predictions for Top College Football Freshmen in 2018

 Patrick Surtain Jr., CB, Alabama

-Bold Prediction: Starts at cornerback in season opener and is regarded as Alabama's best DB by year end
+Bold Prediction: Starts at cornerback in season opener and is regarded as Alabama's best DB by season's end

 It has been brought up countless times this offseason, but it bears repeating once more: Alabama lost its entire starting secondary.

-The only returning defensive back who recorded multiple passes defended in 2017 was converted wide receiver Trevon Diggs—who got two of his three breakups in a 56-0 laugher against FCS opponent Mercer.
+The only returning defensive back who recorded multiple passes defended for the Crimson Tide in 2017 was converted wide receiver Trevon Diggs—who got two of his three breakups in a 56-0 laugher against FCS opponent Mercer.

-Enter: Patrick Surtain Jr. The top defensive back in this year's class chose Alabama, at least in part because it is his best chance at starting for a title contender as a freshman.
+Enter Patrick Surtain Jr. The top defensive back in this year's class chose Alabama, at least in part because it is his best chance at starting for a title contender as a freshman.

 Just because there aren't any returning starters doesn't mean it's Surtain's job to lose, though.
 There is still a ton of talent on this roster.
 Deionte Thompson was an overall top-50 recruit in 2015.
 Saivion Smith, Nigel Knott and Shyheim Carter were all top-75 guys in 2016, and Xavier McKinney was rated in the top 60 last year.
 Surtain may be the only 5-star recruit in the bunch, but those more experienced options didn't miss a 5-star rating by much.